CapMousse/Archiver/README.md

 ## Launch

-- `npm run watch` to launche the document scanner
+- `npm run watch` to launch the document scanner
 - `npm start` to launch the web interface

 If you want to automaticaly launch thoses at start, you can use `crontab` (`sudo crontab -e`):